 These options are not intended for retrofits or conversions.

 4.14.6 Additional exterior lights

-The entire power supply for additional exterior lamps must be tapped as required via the intelligent interface with power tap using a suitable switch and/or relay.
+The entire power supply for additional exterior lamps must be tapped as required via the intelligent interface for additional power tap incl. fuse using a suitable switch and/or relay.